MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ### Add new BW cube to Solution Space

+As described previously it's advisable to ask business to first do a check by downloading the BW report to Excel and build a dashboard to understand their requirements by themselves. (type1 change)

+Once the requirements are clarified we can continue with initiation the type2 change.

+In that case a Denodo base view has to be created by HQ.
+This can be done by contacting Mandeep Kaur.

 # Issues
 ## We (Business) want to add a new calculated dimension but in SAC we get the following error